Mauzac Grape Variety

 Vineyards near Carcassonne in the South of France

-Historically, the sparkling wines of the Languedoc-Roussillon were largely confined to local palates, produced in a rustic and uninspiring way.
+Historically, the sparkling wines of the Languedoc-Roussillon were largely confined to local palates and produced in a rustic and uninspiring way.
 Yet a burgeoning demand for alternatives in the 21st century has forced winegrowers to up their game – Mauzac sparkling wines are now among the best value in Europe.
 After years of consumer indifference, Blanquette and Crémant are conquering London and New York restaurants at an impressive rate.

-So what are the reasons for their success?
+So, what are the reasons for their success?
 Both styles come with an attractive price tag and a name that rolls off the tongue.
 They are incredibly trendy, offering a light, quaffable appeal and vibrant acidity that perfectly suits today’s wine drinkers.
 Moreover, they are made in one of the Languedoc-Roussillon’s coolest spots – a leading contender for the finest terroir in southern France.

 Indeed, the moderating influences of the Atlantic and altitude are keenly felt in the hillside vineyards south of Carcassonne.
 Diurnal temperature variation is a key part of the quality equation: a significant difference between day and night-time temperature helps to maintain acidity in the grapes and encourages a slower pace of ripening.
 With a spot of winemaker magic, Limoux’s mesoclimate will yield pungently aromatic Mauzac, bursting with guava, freshly cut grass, and lychee flavors.
 However, if you seek a softer, more ‘Champagne-like’ wine, avert your gaze to Crémant de Limoux.
 With a large percentage of Chardonnay and/or Chenin Blanc in the blend, these wines offer familiar citrus, white flowers, and apple notes.
 The silky-soft texture and delicate finish make it ideal for drinking on a warm summer’s evening.